University of the Pacific (United States): Campuses

-Stockton Campus
+Stockton

-The Stockton Campus, featuring a tower, rose gardens, architectural columns, brick-faced buildings, and numerous trees, has been used in Hollywood films, due to its aesthetic likeness to East Coast Ivy League universities: High Time, Raiders of the Lost Ark, Kingdom of the Crystal Skull, The Sure Thing, Dead Man on Campus, All the Kings Men, Flubber (film), and Dreamscape, among others.
+The Stockton Campus, featuring a tower, rose gardens, architectural columns, brick-faced buildings, and numerous trees, has been used in Hollywood films, due to its aesthetic likeness to East Coast Ivy League universities: High Time, Raiders of the Lost Ark, Indiana Jones and the Kingdom of the Crystal Skull, The Sure Thing, Dead Man on Campus, All the King's Men, Flubber, and Dreamscape, among others.
 Part of Disney's 1973 film The World's Greatest Athlete was also shot at Pacific.

-The Stockton Campus is home to three main residential halls: Grace Covell Hall, Southwest Hall, and the Quad Buildings.
+The Stockton Campus is home to three main residential halls: Grace Covell Hall, Southwest Hall, which closed after the 22/23 school year and is set to reopen after major renovations, and the Quad Buildings.
 The Quads are composed of several separate smaller residence halls in proximity to each other.
 Grace Covell is the largest residence hall on campus holding more than 350 students.
 Junior and seniors can find housing in the University Townhouses on the northwest side of campus, McCaffrey Center Apartments located in the center of campus or in the three apartment buildings: Monagan Hall, Chan Family Hall, and Calaveras Hall, which is named after the river that flows through the campus, the Calaveras River.
 There are also fraternity and sorority houses located on campus.

-In 2008, the university opened the Don and Karen DeRosa University Center (DUC), at a cost of $38 million, to centralize all campus student-centered activities.
-The DUC houses a central dining hall, student cafe, pub, bookstore and conference centers, replacing facilities in the McCaffrey Center.
-The university also built a new $20 million Biological Sciences Center in 2008 that provides advanced classroom and laboratory facilities for students studying the natural sciences and the health sciences.

 The university opened the LEED (Leadership in Energy and Environmental Design) Gold-certified John T. Chambers Technology Center, home of the university's School of Engineering and Computer Science, in 2010.
 Calaveras Hall, a new apartment-style residence hall, opened in 2018.
 In 2019, the university renovated the William Knox Holt Memorial Library.

 The campus is home to Morris Chapel, a non-denominational church.

-Sacramento Campus
+Sacramento

 Pacific's 13-acre Sacramento Campus houses graduate and professional programs and a degree completion program in the Oak Park neighborhood, south of downtown.
 It consists of 24 buildings, including academic facilities, four residential facilities, and a fitness center/pool.

 The campus includes the McGeorge School of Law, which is the only law school approved by the American Bar Association in Sacramento County.
 In 2015, Pacific began a transformation of its Sacramento Campus by adding graduate and professional programs.
 The campus now houses the School of Health Sciences, alongside McGeorge, with programs focused on law, health sciences, organizational leadership, and public policy.

-San Francisco Campus
+San Francisco

 Pacific's San Francisco Campus is located in San Francisco's South of Market neighborhood, containing classrooms, administrative offices, a simulation laboratory and clinics offering dental care to the public through the Dugoni School of Dentistry.
 The San Francisco Campus also includes graduate programs in analytics, audiology, food studies, and music therapy.